How to obtain funding

 - Electronic transfer: Progress Report (Word or PDF)

-- Electronic transfer: Financial Reporting in Budget Grant Business Partnership (EXCEL table)
+- Electronic transfer: Calculation sheet in Budget Grant Business Partnership (EXCEL table)

 - Original copy: Confirmation of the Financial Report signed by the authorised signatory with the company stamp; total amount for the invoiced half-year to be entered here

-- Original copy: Financial Reporting sheet in Budget Grant Business Partnership stamped and signed
+- Original copy: Financial report in Budget Grant Business Partnership stamped and signed

 Addition for the 2nd, 4th and last report: